openhab/openhab-docs/tutorials/beginner/configuration.md

 openHAB immediately starts discovering Zwave things via the Zwave controller and shows them in the inbox - if they already have been included!
 If this is a completely new Zwave controller, you'll have to include your Zwave things first.
 To set the controller into incusion mode, press the "+" icon again.
-Please refer to the manual of you Zwave device in order to find out how the inclusion works there (most of the time it's pressing thetamper button thrice).
+Please refer to the manual of your Zwave device in order to find out how the inclusion works there (most of the time it's pressing the tamper button thrice).

 Let's assume we bought a new wallplug and included it, it's "Node 30".
 For a simple sitemap and rule example on the next page, we'll configure this thing now: